 If you do want to 3D print with a different material than PLA, we have excellent guides on the best ABS and best PETG brands you can choose from.

-What is the strongest PLA?
+What is the Strongest PLA?

 Many of the brands listed above have tough or premium lines of PLA filaments that are much stronger than standard PLA.
 ColorFabb PLA (tough or PLA/PHA), Overture PLA Plus or FormFutura Tough PLA are some of the strongest options currently available.

-Is PLA+ better than PLA?
+Is PLA+ Better Than PLA?

 PLA+ includes many different PLA filaments that have other components added in to give it certain properties (usually to make it stronger or more heat resistant).
 While PLA+ products do usually have significant advantages over regular PLA, they can also have big disadvantages.